Miami is one of the top US destinations for the solo traveler.

 Another one of the characteristics I look for in a solo friendly hotel is if I would feel comfortable having a drink in the lounge or elsewhere alone in the hotel.
 One of the trickiest aspects of solo travel is choosing where to enjoy a glass or two of wine in the evening.
 It's a downer to drink alone in your room but you also want to feel comfortable in the hotel's bar or lounge.
 The solo female traveler wants a lounge environment where she can decide whether she wants to engage in conversation with another guest or not.
 One of my favorite things to do after a full day of sightseeing and exploring is to enjoy a glass a wine, write in my journal, catch up on emails and social media or write a blog post.

-Located along the bank of the Miami River where it joins Biscayne Bay make the Epic Hotel location fabulous.
+The Epic Hotel’s location along the bank of the Miami River where it joins Biscayne Bay is just fabulous.
 Daily, I would sit outside and watch the yachts and the fishing boats go by.
 For walkers there is a walking path, the Riverwalk Trail, which traverses the river on both sides and connects to Biscayne Boulevard, one of the main streets of downtown Miami.
 The Epic Hotel is the only marine hotel with dockside arrival in Miami, a feature that sets this hotel apart from the other nearby luxury alternatives.